Discovering Causal Relationships Between Time Series With Spatial Structure: Causal discovery

 \section{Causal discovery}

-The graphical causal approach proposes that systems can be represented by graphs in which causal variables are connected to their effects by directed edges (arrows) without forming feedback loops \cite{Verma1990, Pearl1998}.
-Graph structures imply certain properties of a system’s joint probability distribution and inform the fitting of structural causal models \cite{Pearl2009}.
-Structural causal models (SCMs) are formed of a hierarchy of equations wherein each variable is a function of its direct causes, or parents, $\mathbf{pa}_i$ in the system's graph as well as some variable-specific unmodelled error $u_i$:

-Graphs and associated SCMs can be used to evaluate counterfactual scenarios, make predictions, or find appropriate variables to control for when estimating a causal effect.

-The graphs underlying SCMs are often defined by subject experts or as a representation of a specific hypothesis \cite{Petersen2023, Nichols2025}.
-In either case, some confirmation bias may be present as only hypotheses previously considered in the literature and/or by the modeller may be put forth.
+The graphical causal approach proposes that systems can be represented by graphs in which nodes representing causal variables are connected to nodes representing their effects by directed edges (arrows) without forming feedback loops (fig.~\ref{Graph Example}) \cite{Verma1990, Pearl1998}.
+Causal graph structures are often defined by subject expert consensus or as a representation of a specific hypothesis \cite{Petersen2023, Nichols2025}.
+In either case, some confirmation bias may be present as only hypotheses previously considered in the literature and/or by the modeller can be put forth.
 There are also instances where no good hypotheses exist \textit{a priori} to describe a system and exploratory analysis must be undertaken, motivating estimation of a causal graph from observational data.

+There are two principal approaches to causal discovery.
 Score-based causal discovery methods estimate a best-fit graph by minimizing a causally-relevant loss function across the space of possible graphs \cite{Chickering2002, Janzing2010}.
 Constraint-based methods iterate through all pairs of variables, testing their independence conditional on other variables in the system, and estimate cause-and-effect relationships by eliminating structures that are inconsistent with conditional independencies and/or do not meet assumptions \cite{Spirtes1993, Pearl2009}.
-We focus on constraint-based methods here as they do not impose any inherent parametric or functional assumptions \cite{Glymour2019, Cinelli2025}.
+We focus on constraint-based methods here as they do not impose any inherent parametric or functional assumptions and thus maintain flexibility in the complex spatiotemporal structures considered further here \cite{Glymour2019, Cinelli2025}.